Peilong/peilong-website/content/courses/cs354/_index.md

 ---

 This course covers techniques needed to collect, store, analyze, and visualize big data, particularly for applications in machine learning at scale.
+The MapReduce paradigm will be taught using the popular Hadoop framework.
+Both batch and real-time analysis of massive quantities of data will be applied to machine learning problems such as clustering, regression, and classification.
+Relational SQL and NoSQL database models will be discussed and compared with use case analysis.
+Natural language processing will be studied as a comprehensive big data application.

 ## Instructor: